M66B/NetGuard/FAQ.md

 Usage data will be queued for sending over an unmetered connection (mostly Wi-Fi) when settings are being changed.

-You can see current users submitted data on https://crowd.netguard.me
+You can always see all the aggregated data here: https://crowd.netguard.me

 <br />